 Before I joined Vox in September 2016, I was the critic at large at Christianity Today.
 Since 2005, I've regularly contributed essays, features, and criticism on film, TV, books, art, theatre, and more to a number of publications, including Rolling Stone, Vulture, RogerEbert.com, Pacific Standard, The Washington Post, The Atlantic, The Los Angeles Review of Books, Books & Culture, and others.

-I've been a guest commentator on many radio and TV programs and podcasts, including PBS Newshour; BBC America's Talking Movies; NPR's Morning Edition, On Point, and 1A; AMC's James Cameron's Story of Science Fiction; WNYC's The Takeaway; ABC's Religion & Ethics and The Drum; CBC Eyeopener, Vox’s Today, Explained; WOSU’s All Sides with Ann Fisher, Mars Hill Audio Journal, Reid This Reid That, and many more.
+I've been a guest commentator on many radio and TV programs and podcasts, including PBS Newshour; CNN International’s Newsroom; BBC America's Talking Movies; NPR's Morning Edition, All Things Considered, On Point, and 1A; AMC's James Cameron's Story of Science Fiction; WNYC's The Takeaway; ABC's Religion & Ethics and The Drum; CBC Eyeopener, Vox’s Today, Explained; WOSU’s All Sides with Ann Fisher, Mars Hill Audio Journal, Reid This Reid That, and many more.

 I was inducted into the New York Film Critics Circle in 2017.
 I was one of three inaugural Art of Nonfiction Writing Fellows with the Sundance Institute in 2017, and I’ve been a documentary film juror at festivals including the Sundance Film Festival, DOC NYC, Sheffield Doc/Fest, and the Hamptons International Film Festival.
-I’ve also served twice on nominating committees for the Gotham Awards.
+I’ve also served for three years on nominating committees for the Gotham Awards.